austinhuang0131/austinhuang0131.github.io/README.md

 ### Hobbies?
 Coding, modeling, mapping, reading news, learning AP and French online, and listening to sick tones are things I do a lot.
 And Anime sometimes.
 Skating, softball and badminton, especially, are my favourite sports.

+I sometimes do Japanese-to-English translations/consultations for translations.
+[This] is one of them.

 ### Hardware?
 A school-provided MacBook Air ($500) plus several shared VPS.
 That's it.